Actionable Book Summary: Homo Deus by Yuval Noah Harari

 Yuval Noah Harari explains how our daily lives will change if we resolve most of the technical glitches that cause deaths, thus extend our expiry date.
 Also, how our world will transform when high intelligent AI know us better than we do.

-Resolving Technical Glitches In The Human Body
+Lesson #1: Resolving Technical Glitches In The Human Body Is a Priority

 When a car brakes, or a website is down, there is obviously a technical problem that needs fixing.
-The same applies when we’re sick from some sort of a disease.
+The same applies when we’re sick from some sort of disease.
 We’re organic creatures, we have flesh and blood, but our weaknesses are still technical issues within our system that needs observation and resolution.

 Our future looks bright in terms of human durability and old age.
 Who knows what type of enhancement scientist will invent for us.
 We may probably live till 150 years and wear some kind of body armor that will allow us to move faster and probably fly in short distances.
 Surely this should be our direction, curing all known diseases and improving our overall health in general.
+Hopefully, we’ll live long enough to see such things happen.

-Instead Of Fearing Asteroids We Should Fear Ourselves
+Lesson #2: Instead Of Fearing Asteroids We Should Fear Ourselves

 Hollywood producers make billions of dollars by telling us the same story with a different cast every year about how an asteroid or a volcano can demolish our entire race in a manner of seconds.
-The possibility of a large asteroid hitting earth and destroying everything it’s surely an option, but in reality, the actual danger is slim.
+The possibility of a large asteroid hitting the Earth and destroying everything it’s surely an option, but in reality, the actual danger is slim.
 There is something else we should be more afraid than geo storm destroying our cities: us.

 We are the reason why so many species are already gone and also the reason another large number of species is close to obliteration.
 Within 70,000 years, we’ve managed to change the entire ecosystem of our planet in a radical way.
 Our impact is already present and noticeable.
 Weather is changing, ice caps are melting, global warming is no longer a news sensation because it’s already warm.

-According to the research made by the author, currently, the earth is inhabited by the following biomass of large animals:
+According to the research made by the author, currently the earth is inhabited by the following biomass of large animals:

 Wild large animals: 100 million tons.